acrenwelge/Portfolio-Reference-Documents/index.md

 A good WHY statement has two parts: To __(contribution)__ so that __(impact)__.
 (But please don't copy this format directly, come up with your own formulation.)

 To stand out, **focus not just on your personality or interests, but also on your accomplishments and expertise**.
 Have you lead a team?
 Solved a complex problem?
 Overcome challenging obstacles?
 Think about how your unique skillset adds value to a potential employer.
 The more specific you write, the more compelling your bio becomes.
+Your writing should grab an interviewer's attention and make them want to hire you.
+Do not be afraid to be proud of yourself and your accomplishments.
+For a few examples:

+#### Example 1
+Weak:
+> I have learned a little bit about Java and used it on a few projects

+Strong:
+> I am an accomplished Java full-stack developer with a proven record of building applications to fulfill key business requirements on strict deadlines

+#### Example 2
+Weak:
+> Some technologies I know are Java, SQL, and Spring

+Strong:
+> I have experience writing object-oriented Java code, constructing complex analytics queries with SQL, and building enterprise-level, production-ready applications with the Spring framework

 Below are some examples of what NOT to put in your portfolio:
 - Stating that you prefer remote work or that you prefer to work in a particular location